Federal Government Regulated

 Results in Preparing Children

-Developmental progress is monitored through teacher observations, a portfolio of each child's work and parent input throughout the year.
-This information helps teachers to rate children on the Desired Results Developmental Profile – Preschool 2010 Edition (DRDP – 2010) three times per year.
-The DRDP allows the SCCOE Head Start program to assess how children are developing individually, within each classroom and program-wide.
+We monitor developmental progress through teacher observations, child portfolios, and parent input.
+Teachers use this information to rate children on the Desired Results Developmental Profile – Preschool 2010 Edition (DRDP – 2010) three times annually.
+This allows our program to assess individual, classroom, and program-wide child development.

-Our analysis for 2015-2016 demonstrates that children enrolled in the SCCOE's Head Start and Early Head Start programs are making significant developmental progress helping them develop the foundational skills to be successful in kindergarten and in life.
-DRDP results measure the amount of growth attributable to program impact.
+Our 2022-23 analysis shows that children in our Head Start and Early Head Start programs are making significant developmental progress, building foundational skills for success in kindergarten and life.
+DRDP results measure the program's impact on growth.

 644(a)(2)(G)